 Why Happy People Are Physically Healthier

 Have you ever noticed that happy people seem to be physically healthier?
 What is it about happiness that translates into better physical health?
-In this article, we are going to take a look at the link between happiness and good health and the role that mental health plays.
+In this article, we will take a look at the link between happiness and good health and the role that mental health plays.

 Happy people are less stressed...

-Stress is hard on your body, it can compromise your immune system and leave you feeling fatigued.
-Severe stress especially over long periods of time, may even contribute to heart attack, stroke, chronic anxiety, migraines, aneurysms and many other health concerns.
+Stress is hard on your body; it can compromise your immune system and leave you feeling fatigued.
+Severe stress, especially over long periods, may even contribute to heart attack, stroke, chronic anxiety, migraines, aneurysms, and many other health concerns.
 A happier you will experience a lower level of stress.

 Happiness is a powerful emotion that surges through you and affects so many different areas of your life.
 When you're happy, stress doesn't have as much of an impact on your mental health or your day-to-day life.
 Stress can't grow and take over your life if you're happy.

 Generally, happiness in life means you experience less negativity and enjoy a more positive outlook.
 Whether we like to admit it or not, our outlook affects our health quite a bit.
 If you stay positive, you have a higher chance of overcoming whatever health problem you're battling than if you're negative about it.

 Our minds are a powerful thing, and our mindsets can make or break us when it comes to battling health problems.
 Happiness promotes a more positive attitude, which will help to provide you with the strength and energy you need to keep fighting until you win.

 Those who are happier tend to eat healthier...